XinLiao04/SAGE/README.md

-# 🚀 SAGE: Synergistic Adaptive Gating of Experts
+# 🚀 SAGE: Synergistic Adaptive Gating of Experts for Hateful Video Detection

-> **SAGE** is a multi-modal hateful video detection framework that dynamically fuses heterogeneous modality experts via **synergistic adaptive gating**, enabling robust and interpretable decision-making across text, audio, and visual signals.
+> With the rise of short-video platforms, hate speech has evolved from static text and memes into more covert and aggressive hateful video formats, profoundly impacting social dynamics and public sentiment.
+Existing detection methods typically rely on multimodal feature fusion, which blurs the distinct boundaries of modality-specific information.
+This leads to the feature dilution problem, where dominant benign modalities often overwhelm sparse, localized hateful cues.
+To address this, we propose SAGE, a novel framework that shifts the paradigm from blind feature mixing to decision-level arbitration.

 <p align="center">
   <img src="https://img.shields.io/badge/Task-Hateful%20Video%20Detection-blueviolet" />